digitallawyer/openlegaldictionary/_definitions/mandavi-ballivo.md

 ---
 title: Mandavi Ballivo
 permalink: "/definitions/mandavi-ballivo.html"
-body: "(I have com-manded or made my mandate to the bailiff.) ln English practice.
+body: "(I have com-manded or made my mandate to the bailiff.) in English practice.
   The return made by a sheriff, where the bailiff of a liberty has the execution of a writ, that he has commanded the bailiff to execute it 1 Tidd, Pr.
 309 ; 2 Tidd, Pr.
 1025"